frontiago/frontiago/README.md

-## Hello, i'm Thiago Silva from Brazil
+## Hello, i'm Thiago Ferreira from Brazil

 - My focus now is on frontend development with HTML, CSS, Javascript and ReactJS.
 - My future goal is to become a Fullstack Developer and learn NodeJS and React Native